publitas/docs/source/graphql.html.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Filter to publications belonging to the group with this slug
+Filter to publications belonging to the group with this slug.
+Consists of lowercase letters, numbers, hyphens, and underscores.

 </td>
 </tr>